About our reporting

 Boundaries and scope

-Our impacts are far reaching, so we have identified and prioritised our most material impacts to the business and to stakeholders across our value chain.
-See how we are Defining our material issues.
-Our report includes performance data for our direct operations and information on how we are managing the most material issues across our extended value chain, which encompasses both our supply chain and how our products reach our consumers.
+Our impacts are far reaching, so we have identified and prioritised our most material issues to the business and to stakeholders across our value chain.
+Our report includes performance data for our direct operations and information on how we are managing the most material issues across our extended value chain, which encompasses both our supply chain and in some cases how our products are used by consumers.

 When setting our targets, we use our knowledge of our business, the markets where we operate and the issues to determine the most relevant and materially impactful scope for each target.
-We report the maximum material coverage for all our targets so that our KPIs cover 100% of the material scope, unless specifically stated in our Basis of Preparation.
+We report the material coverage for our targets so that our metrics cover 100% of the scope deemed to be material, unless specifically stated in our Basis of Preparation.

-In some cases, the material scope is the same as the total scope.
+In some cases, the scope deemed to material is the same as the total scope.
 In others it is less because we have applied a management judgement as to what the scope should be.
 Previous years’ Basis of Preparations are available in our Reports & Publications archive.

 External assurance of sustainability performance indicators is an important part of our approach and our environmental reporting has been independently assured since 1996.
 Our social report was assured for the first time in 2004.

-Please see Independent assurance for further information about our assurance process.
+Please see Independent assurance and our metrics for further information about our assurance process.